Chouhan705/Chouhan705/README.md

 | HackPad *(in development)* | Collaborative tool for devs to brainstorm and document ideas during a hackathon. | TBD | Self Need |

 <details>
-  <summary>📌 More About Me</summary>
+  <summary> More About Me</summary>

-- 🎓 I'm a student software engineer with a vision to blend AI + Assistance
+-  I'm a student software engineer with a vision to blend AI + Assistance
-- 🔬 Currently building tools in medtech and emergency systems
+-  Currently building tools in medtech and emergency systems
-- 🗣 Whisper + Gemini enthusiast
+-  Whisper + Gemini enthusiast
-- 💡 Dreaming of creating tools that teach what I learn
+-  Dreaming of creating tools that teach what I learn
-- ✨ Fun Fact: _I wanna learn it all, and then teach it all!_
+-  Fun Fact: _I wanna learn it all, and then teach it all!_

 </details>

 ---

-📫 **Let’s Connect!**
+ **Let’s Connect!**
 Feel free to reach out for collaboration, mentorship[bothways ;)], or geeking out over AI.